Ian Rosenblatt: Career

 On leaving university Ian Rosenblatt became an articled clerk at law firm Collyer Bristow, qualifying in 1983, and then joined media law firm Sheridans, where he became a partner in 1985.
 In 1989 he founded his own law firm in the City of London, Rosenblatt Solicitors, which has grown to over 100 staff handling business law in the UK and internationally.

-One of the few full-service commercial law firms outside the 'magic circle' to hold the status of preferred lawyers to FTSE 250 clients, Rosenblatt Solicitors represents FTSE companies, listed companies, private businesses, financial institutions and leading businesspeople through teams covering Corporate, Financial Services, Employment, Real Estate, IT/IP, Tax, Regulatory and Litigation.
-The firm covers industry sectors such as media and entertainment, financial services, insurance, technology, construction, real estate, and infrastructure, and has handled complex and high-profile court cases in reputation management, breach of trust/breach of duty, restraint of trade, bank misselling of derivative and financial products, and insolvency/restructuring.
-Over a period of six years Rosenblatt Solicitors’ personal injury team represented over 1000 veterans of nuclear tests in the South Pacific in the 1950s as they strove to secure compensation from the British Government.
 Rosenblatt Group plc floated on the London Stock Market on 8 May 2018.

+In August 2023, Rosenblatt Group became embroiled in a dispute with ex-Rosenblatt Group CEO Nicola Foulston.
+Rosenblatt was not on the board and not an employee at the time.

-In 2000, Rosenblatt co-founded the London-based corporate and financial communications agency Redleaf Polhill; its Chief Executive is his wife, Emma Kane.
-The agency, which was sold to Porta Communications plc in 2014, provides media relations and/or investor relations services to over 70 client companies and organisations across a range of sectors.
-Rosenblatt has said that: “When I co-founded the agency I was convinced that Redleaf would really offer something quite different and that there was significant demand for a creative, tenacious and results-driven communications agency.”
-He has stated that he considers his decision to establish the agency as being one of his best.
-Emma was appointed Joint Chief Executive of Porta Communications plc, which is listed on the London Stock Exchange, in April 2018.
+In 2000, Rosenblatt co-founded the London-based corporate and financial communications agency Redleaf Polhill; its chief executive is his wife, Emma Kane.
+The agency was sold to Porta Communications plc in 2014.
+Kane was appointed Joint Chief Executive of Porta Communications plc, which is listed on the London Stock Exchange, in April 2018.